 While a secured loan may have lower interest rates and are easier for people with poor credit to obtain, sometimes unsecured loans make more sense.
 Or, they may be the only option if a borrower has nothing to put up for collateral.
 For example, a young borrower may not own a home to place as backing to get a secured loan.
 In these types of situations, unsecured loans may be a better option.

-Whether you decide to take out a secured or an unsecured loan, it’s always best to be informed to better weigh your options.
+Whether you decide to take out a secured or an unsecured loan, our credit counseling advice is to be fully informed to better weigh your options.